Links on Android Authority may earn us a commission. Learn more.

-I really like how customizable these advanced features are, but it could be easier to activate some of them.
-There’s a bit of a learning curve with some of these tools, though once mastered they make the Z Fold 3 all the more powerful.
+It’s impressive how customizable these advanced features are, but it could be easier to activate some of them.
+There’s a bit of a learning curve, though once mastered they make the Z Fold 3 all the more powerful.

 Then there’s multitasking, which is the Z Fold 3’s specialty.
 Managing multiple apps at a time on the main screen is as simple as dragging them over from the Edge Panel and dropping them where you want them.
 The screen supports up to three apps at a time, allowing you to manage your inbox, watch YouTube, and surf the web all at once.
 You can mix and match which apps appear in the panels, and dragging content from one to the other is a piece of cake.
 It’s the phone’s superpower.

-Multitasking is the Galazy Z Fold 3's specialty.
+Multitasking is the Galazy Z Fold 3's superpower.

 What does the S Pen do?
-Bringing the new S Pen near the Z Fold 3 will automatically launch the floating Air Command tool, which you can reposition to anywhere on the screen.
-There’s no pairing necessary, which I appreciate.
+Bringing the S Pen near the Z Fold 3 will automatically launch the floating Air Command tool, which you can reposition to anywhere on the screen.
+There’s no pairing necessary.
 Air Command gives you quick access to the S Pen’s features, which are carried over from the Note series of the past and haven’t changed much in the last few years.
-Create note is what you expect and is the core power of the S Pen.
-The note-taking app is robust and gives you plenty of ways to jot down notes, convert your scribbles to actual text, share your musings, and so on.
+Create Note is what you expect and is the core power of the S Pen.
+This note-taking app is robust and gives you plenty of ways to jot down notes, convert your scribbles to actual text, share your musings, and so on.
 If you’re an S Pen power user, the Z Fold 3 offers all you could want when it comes to stylus-enabled functionality.
 The major missing component here is, of course, a way to carry the S Pen with you that doesn’t require an expensive case on top of your already expensive phone and stylus.